tedneward/ProfBlog/content/blog/2017/on-google-bro-memo.md

 type=post
-tags=news, psychology, philosophy, industry, reading, management, speaking status=published description=Reactions to the memo passed around inside Google on diversity hiring and political incorrectness.
+tags=news, psychology, philosophy, industry, reading, management, speaking status=published description=In which I offer up my reactions to the memo passed around inside Google on diversity hiring and political incorrectness.
 ~~~~~~

 *tl;dr* By now, everybody has heard of the memo that was passed around by the Google-bro, claiming that Google should reduce its efforts at explicit diversity hiring and how his message was unwelcome within Google's halls; my reaction is that he had a small point, but it was drowned in the inanity of his larger, and far more incorrect, message.